-If we need to contact you we will do so by email, so please make sure that you check the email account you used for your application, and that this account is set to trust messages coming from @shef.ac.uk and @sheffield.ac.uk addresses.
-You may wish to add email@example.com to your address book to avoid important messages being marked as spam:
+If we need to contact you we'll do so by email, so please make sure that you check the email account you used for your application, and that this account is set to trust messages coming from @shef.ac.uk and @sheffield.ac.uk addresses.
+You may wish to add email@example.com to your address book to avoid important messages being marked as spam.

 If we make you an offer, it will be either Conditional or Unconditional.

 A Conditional offer means that there are requirements that you need to meet before you can start the course, for example a certain English language score, or a minimum grade in your current studies.

 An Unconditional offer means that there are no further academic requirements that you need to meet.

 If we've made you a Conditional offer, the conditions will be stated in your offer letter.
 When you've met these conditions, you should upload to your online application documents that prove it.
 When you've met all the conditions of your offer, we'll provide you with a new, Unconditional offer letter.

 The standard deadlines for meeting the conditions of your offer are provided on our key dates and deadlines page.
 A few courses use different deadlines.
 If this is the case for your course, it will be indicated in your offer letter.

 If you have any problems attaching documents to your online application, please contact us.